Military history of New Zealand during World War I: Middle East

 In December, the Australian and New Zealand Army Corps (ANZAC), under Lieutenant General William Birdwood, was formed to command both the AIF and NZEF components.
 (Note: The first use of the acronym ANZAC was by a clerk in its headquarters who made a stamp bearing these initials for the purpose of marking incoming mail.)
 The AIF was able to field one complete Australian division, the 1st Division, and had a surplus of one each of mounted and infantry brigades.
 To form the second infantry division of the corps, Birdwood included the Australian brigades with the respective mounted and infantry brigades of the NZEF.
 This division was to be known as the New Zealand and Australian Division (NZ&A), with Godley as its commander.
 The headquarters staff for this formation amounted to 70 officers and 550 men.
 These were mostly provided by the British and it was formally part of the British Army.
 It was however lacking artillery, with only a single New Zealand artillery brigade available, as opposed to the conventional three that would be provided to an infantry division.

 A camp for the NZEF was established at Zeitoun, close to Cairo.
 While the NZ&A was forming and training in Egypt, elements were committed to the defence of the Suez Canal.
 On 26 January 1915, the four infantry battalions of the New Zealand Infantry Brigade—the Auckland, Canterbury, Wellington, and Otago Battalions—and a supporting field ambulance were deployed in anticipation of an attack on the canal by Ottoman forces.
 This force was split between Ismailia and Kubri.
 On 2 February, after the Ottomans launched a raid on the Suez Canal, elements of the brigade took part in repelling the attack, with the Canterbury Battalion suffering the division's first losses in battle, with two men being wounded, one of whom later died.
+The first man to die in action on deployment with the NZEF was Private William Arthur Ham, who was killed when a bullet ricocheted off his rifle and struck him in the neck on 5 February 1915.